Sigismund II Augustus: Early life

-Sigismund Augustus was born in Kraków on 1 August 1520 to Sigismund I the Old and his wife, Bona Sforza of Milan.
+Sigismund Augustus was born in Kraków on 1 August 1520 to Sigismund I the Old and Bona Sforza of Milan.
 His paternal grandparents were Casimir IV Jagiellon, King of Poland, and Elizabeth of Austria.
 Sigismund's maternal grandparents, Gian Galeazzo Sforza and Isabella of Aragon, daughter of King Alfonso II of Naples, both ruled the Duchy of Milan until Sforza's suspicious death in 1494.

 Throughout his youth, Sigismund Augustus was under the careful watch of his mother, Bona.
-Being the only legitimate male heir to the Polish throne throughout his father's reign, he was well educated and taught by the most renowned scholars in the country.
-It was also his mother's wish to name her only son Augustus, after the first Roman Emperor Gaius Octavius Augustus.
+Being the only surviving legitimate male heir to the Polish throne throughout his father's reign, he was well educated and taught by the most renowned scholars in the country.
+It was also his mother's wish to name her son Augustus, after the first Roman Emperor Augustus.
 However, this decision was met with Sigismund the Old's strong disapproval, who hoped for a lineage of Sigismunds on the Polish throne.
-Consequently, it was established that the child will bear two names to settle the conflict.
+Consequently, it was established that the child would bear two names to settle the conflict.
 The tradition of adopting Augustus as a second or middle name was also observed during the coronation of Stanisław Antoni Poniatowski who became King Stanisław II Augustus in 1764.

+On 18 October 1529, Sigismund Augustus was inaugurated as Grand Duke of Lithuania and the ceremony was held in the Vilnius grand ducal palace.
+He was named King of Poland alongside his father on 18 December the same year.

-In 1530, the ten-year-old Sigismund Augustus was crowned by Primate Jan Łaski as co-ruler alongside his father, in accordance with the vivente rege law.
+In 1530, the ten-year-old Sigismund Augustus was crowned by Primate Jan Łaski in accordance with the vivente rege law.
 Sigismund the Old hoped to secure his son's succession to the throne and maintain the Jagiellonian dynasty's position in Poland.
 The move was crucial to silence the members of nobility who were against the Jagiellons and viewed the action as a step towards absolutism.
-The law was officially abolished by the Henrician Articles, or the new constitution adopted between nobles and the newly elected king Henry of Valois in 1573.
+The law was officially abolished by the Henrician Articles, or the new constitution adopted between the nobles and the newly elected King Henry of Valois in 1573.

-Sigismund Augustus began his reign as the Grand Duke of the Grand Duchy of Lithuania in 1544 and initially opposed the Polish–Lithuanian union, thus hoping to leave his throne to his heirs.
+Sigismund Augustus began his reign as the active Grand Duke of the Grand Duchy of Lithuania in 1544 and initially opposed the Polish–Lithuanian union, thus hoping to leave his throne to his heirs, as Lithuanian throne was hereditary, while Polish one was not, hence the grasp of Jagiellon dynasty on Poland was uncertain.